BroadcomMFD/broadcom-product-scripts/endevor/Processor-Tools-and-Processor-Snippets/Dynamic-Syslib/README.md

   - Endevor processors are impacted only for a 1-time setup of this feature.
 As alias names change, processors are not impacted
   - Endevor keeps a history (as deltas) of library concatenation changes
   - responsibility for library concatenations can be given to application teams

+The YAML2REXX routine is used by more than one solution, and can be found in the Processor-Tools-and-Processor-Snippets folder.